-2002-12-31 23-59-59-New Years Eve Party.jpg
+2002:12:31 23:59:59-New Years Eve Party.jpg

-Note that the colon characters in the date field have been replaced with a dash, as colon characters are not valid in a file name exiffile /c /s /n {date-taken}-{description}.jpg myphoto.jpg
+exiffile -c -s -n {date-taken}-{description}.jpg myphoto.jpg

 Rename myphoto.jpg to the name resulting from the substitution of the date-taken and description EXIF fields in the file-name-template.
-Any characters that are illegal in a file name will be replaced with an underscore (/c option).
-Any spaces will also be replaced with an underscore (/s option).
+Any characters that are illegal in a file name will be replaced with an underscore (-c option).
+Any spaces will also be replaced with an underscore (-s option).
 For example, if date-taken has a value of "2002:12:31 23:59:59", and the description field has a value of "New Years Eve Party", then myphoto.jpg will be renamed to: